sverrejb/sverre.me/content/projects/ebike/index.md

 weight=50
 title="My dumb e-bike"
 date="2025-08-11"
+description="Building a stealth e-bike from scratch - no apps, no cloud services, no vendor lock-in.
+Just dumb decisions, hard lessons, and a bike that actually works."
 +++

 I use my DIY e-bike for getting around.
 The current iteration looks like this: